Canonical-AI-Inc/canonical/README.md

 Context-Aware Semantic Cache for Conversational AI

-## How Does Semantic Caching Work?
+## How Does Simple Semantic Caching Work?

-For simple, context-agnostic semantic caching, take the user query and perform a vector search on the cache of previous responses to find what is essentially the same query – even if the query phrasing is different.
+For simple, context-agnostic semantic caching, take the user query and perform a vector search on the cache to find what is essentially the same query – even if the user query phrasing is different.
 If a match is found in the semantic cache, return the response from the semantic cache rather than calling the LLM.
 A semantic cache hit has a faster response time and costs less compared to an LLM.

-## Semantic Cache Demo

 ![canonical-ai-semantic-cache-demo--dentist-office-location-40s](https://github.com/Canonical-AI-Inc/canonical/assets/640297/91116289-d86e-4f96-8057-ea987525e39d)